 First-Year Bridge is designed to provide you with the support needed to have a successful start in college.
 Our program offers smaller classes with excellent instructors and individualized academic advising, all of which will help you start working toward the college major of your choice and transition to full admission with the right resources at hand.
+Students who are admitted to the First-Year Bridge Program are new freshmen whose academic record indicates that they may benefit from additional support in their first year at UWM, especially in the areas of Math and English.
 Being a First-Year Bridge student means you have full access to hundreds of student organizations, dozens of campus resources, and countless opportunities on the main campus while having the affordable tuition rate of the College of General Studies.

 The College of General Studies (CGS) has an access mission and provides a general education core curriculum needed for the associate degree and most bachelor’s degree programs.
 As a First-Year Bridge student, you will benefit from the personalized academic support that CGS provides to first- and second-year college students.

-You will be expected to meet regularly with a Success Coach and academic support staff (math and writing specialists) in addition to meeting with an academic advisor each semester.
-After the successful completion of this one-year program, you will have the opportunity to transition into any of UWM’s four-year degree programs or complete the two-year associate degree.
+You will be expected to meet weekly with a Math and Writing Specialist in addition to meeting with an academic advisor regularly.
+After the successful completion of this one-year program, you will have the opportunity to transition into many of UWM’s four-year degree programs or complete the two-year associate degree at UWM at Washington County or Waukesha.

 Academic Coursework & Support

-Coursework in the Fall 2020 semester will include a first-year writing course, math course, and other introductory courses that will provide you with academic support and a structured transition to college.
-Professional tutoring, academic advising, and success coaching will be available in the First-Year Bridge Student Success Center (Northwest Quadrant – 1932D), which is open Monday through Thursday from 9:00 a.m.-4:00 p.m.
+Coursework in the first semester will include a first-year writing course, math course, and other introductory courses that will provide you with academic support and a structured transition to college.
+Professional tutoring, academic advising, and success coaching will be available in the First-Year Bridge Center (Northwest Quadrant – 1932D).

 You are not required to have a declared major when you start the program, but if you have one, we will advise you accordingly.
 Our goal will be to help you identify a major by the end of your second semester so that you can transfer into the appropriate school or college within UWM to complete your associate or bachelor’s degree.

-During First-Year Bridge you will be connected to a comprehensive network of academic resources while learning in a small classroom environment with supplemental tutoring built right into your day.
-Upon completion, you will have:
+During First-Year Bridge you will be connected to a comprehensive network of academic resources while learning in a small classroom environment with support built right into your day.
+Upon successful completion, you will have:

 - A well-defined academic plan and career path